losizm/bolster/README.md

 ### The Omnipotent Root Context

-In the examples so far, we've used `UserContext`, which is a security context with a finite set of granted permissions.
+In the examples so far, we've used `UserContext`, which is a security context with a defined set of granted permissions.

-The other type of security context is `RootContext`, which has an infinite set of granted permissions.
-Rather, there's no permission it doesn't have.
+The other type of security context is `RootContext` for which all permissions are granted.
 It's the _superuser_ security context.

-`RootContext` is an object implementation, so there is only one instance of it.
+`RootContext` is an object implementation, so there is only one instance.
 It should be used to effectively bypass security checks.

 ```scala
 // Print all messages